 What`s new in bile duct cancer research and treatment?

 Bile duct cancer is an uncommon cancer, which in some ways makes it harder to study than more common cancer types.
-But research into the causes, diagnosis, and treatment of bile duct cancer is currently under way in many medical centers throughout the world.
+But research into the causes, diagnosis, and treatment of bile duct cancer is currently being done in many medical centers throughout the world.

 Radiation therapy and chemotherapy

 Researchers are looking at new ways of increasing the effectiveness of radiation therapy.
-With newer techniques, such as three-dimensional conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT), and stereotactic radiosurgery, doctors can better aim radiation to affect only the tumor and to spare nearby normal tissues.
+Some techniques, such as three-dimensional conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT), and stereotactic radiosurgery, are widely available and allow doctors to better aim radiation to affect only the tumor and to spare nearby normal tissues.
 Other radiation techniques such as intra-operative radiation therapy (IORT) and proton beam radiation therapy may be helpful but are not widely available.
 Doctors are also testing different combinations of chemotherapy (chemo) drugs to be given with radiation therapy.

-In general, chemo has not been found to be very effective against bile duct cancer, but newer drugs and combinations of drugs are now being tested.
-A promising treatment combines gemcitabine (Gemzar) and oxaliplatin with the targeted therapy drug cetuximab (Erbitux®).
+In general, chemo has not been found to be very effective against bile duct cancer, but newer drugs and combinations of drugs are being tested.

 So far chemo has not been very helpful in treating bile duct cancer.
 Newer drugs are being developed that work differently from standard chemo drugs.
 These drugs target specific parts of cancer cells or their surrounding environments.